MichaelMKKelly/LocalDeck-Review/README.md

 ## Home Assistant

 Localbytes recomends using their configurator addon which I have (so far) not used.
 However I have looked at how it works and it seems painful to have to recompile and reupload firmware to the board to change what a switch does.

 I will probably try it out at some point but I have resisted so far.
 I am not a fan of this approch but that is not to say its bad or wrong, I just dislike it.

-I am not the one that wants to go another way. there has already been a handful of people proposing alternate firmwares and configuration options to remove the need for the addon.
+I am not the only one that wants to go another way. there has already been a handful of people proposing alternate firmwares and configuration options to remove the need for the addon.

+it does work out the box with esphome integration though and automations triggered by button presses are easy enough to set up without making it too complicated.

 ## Hidden Features